 Different types of claims also have different excesses, such as third party liability and travel cover.

-How Much Does Rottweiler Insurance Cost?
+What Does Rottweiler Insurance Cost?

 Generally Rottweilers are a fairly expensive breed to insure but this is all relative – they are normally cheaper than a lot of dogs like French Bulldogs and Pugs.